 You can see a huge difference in your traps and overall physique in 3 to 4 months if you are dedicated to your training.

-Training your traps to become stronger and have a bigger upper back can totally be done using a pull-up bar.
+As you can see training your traps to become bigger and thicker can totally be done using a pull-up bar.

 - 9 Ways to Add Grip to Pull-Up Bar (Stop Hands from Slipping)